papachristoumarios/dynamic-clearing/README.md

-# Supplementary Code For: "Dynamically Allocating Resources in a Contagion Environment: A New Framework for Dynamic Resource Allocation"
+# Supplementary Code For: "Dynamic Interventions for Networked Contagions"

 ## Setup